 Irritable bowel syndrome (IBS) is a condition that’s digestive condition characterized by chronic stomach pain, bloating, irregular bowel movements, diarrhea and/or constipation.
 It’s estimated that upwards of 15% of the United States population suffers from IBS, many of whom do not even realize it.
-While there’s no known cure for IBS, individuals can prevent symptoms from occurring by avoiding the consumption of certain foods.
+While there’s no known cure for IBS, individuals can prevent symptoms from occurring by avoiding the consumption of certain foods and the IBS diet.

 Another food that you should avoid is broccoli.
 This crunchy, stalky vegetable is high in fiber and it promotes gas – two elements that can worsen IBS symptoms.
 It’s important to note, however, that cooking broccoli may eliminate some or all of its negative effects.
 So if raw, uncooked broccoli triggers a bout of IBS, try steaming or sautéing it.
 Doing so may allow you to reap the nutritional benefits of this vegetable without irritating your digestive system.

 The truth is that any high-fiber vegetable may cause digestive issues in people with IBS, so don’t assume that broccoli and Brussels sprouts are the only culprits.